BenSt099/CSS-Templates/REAME.md

 ## Goal

-Provide a funny animation created with css / js.
+Provide a funny animation created with css.

 ## License